Lancaster correlation -- a new dependence measure linked to maximum correlation: Estimation and asymptotic inference

-Further, we set $\hrhoam = \max\big(|\hrhoro|, |\hrhort| \big).$ \begin{proposition} Assume that $X$ and $Y$ are continuously distributed.
+\begin{proposition} Assume that $X$ and $Y$ are continuously distributed.
 Then $\sqrt n \big((\hrhoro, \hrhort)$ $- (\rhoro, \rhort) \big)$ is asymptotically normally distributed.
-If furthermore, $X$ and $Y$ are independent, then $\sqrt n (\hrhoro, \hrhort)$ is asymptotically bivariate standard normally distributed. \end{proposition} The first statement follows from \citet[Proof of Theorem 2.1]{ruymgaart1972asymptotic}, while the second part is more easily derived using antiranks and the rank central limit theorem under the Noether condition, see \citet[Section 13.3]{van2000asymptotic}.
-We provide the details in the supplementary material.
+If furthermore, $X$ and $Y$ are independent, then $\sqrt n (\hrhoro, \hrhort)$ is asymptotically bivariate standard normally distributed. \end{proposition} The first statement follows from \citet[proof of Theorem 2.1]{ruymgaart1972asymptotic}, while the second part is more easily derived using antiranks and the rank central limit theorem under the Noether condition, see \citet[Section 13.3]{van2000asymptotic}.
+We provide the details in the appendix.

 From Propositions \ref{lem:asympnormest} and \ref{lem:jointasympnormalrankgeneral} we may now deduce the asymptotic distributions of $\hrhoam$ and $\hrhoamn$.
 To this end let $\rho_j$ and $\hrho_j$, $j=1,2,$ denote either $\rho_{\text{Rj}}$ and $\widehat{\rho_{\text{Rj}}}$ or $\rho_{\text{lj}}$ and $\widehat{\rho_{\text{lj}}}$, so that we have established that